The Scout Association of Belize: History

 Scouting was revived again in 1931 in the Belize City area, by Brother John Mark Jacoby, SJ, MBE, Professor of Mathematics at St. John's College.
 Hundreds of boys, including many leading citizens, passed through the hands of 'Bra Jake', as he was affectionately known (pictured at left).
 For many years, Scouting revolved around activities held at the Holy Redeemer Scout room (the home of troops 1, 2 and 3) and at an annual summer camp at San Pedro, Ambergris Caye.
 In 1936 Scouting was introduced to the districts beginning with the Stann Creek District and eventually spreading to all the others.
 Since that time there has always been Scout activity in the country.
 The level of this activity has varied considerably over the years, depending largely on the extent of the Association's ability to attract and maintain committed voluntary leadership.

 In the late 1950s the Association acquired from the government 100 acre of land in the Burrell Boom area.
 Later named Camp Oakley, this site has been the venue for many national camps, training seminars and other Scout programs.
 In 1971, with the help of a grant from the Baron Bliss Trust, a concrete building was erected at the camp.

 Scouts from Belize have taken part in many international camps in the Caribbean, Mexico, Central America and the United States.
 In 1979, the Association embarked on a revitalization program which continues today.

 The Scout Association of Belize was constituted as an autonomous association in 1987 and succeeded The Scout Association Belize Branch.
 The association exists by virtue of the Scout Association of Belize Act, 1987 (assented to on January 25, 1988).
 On 15 December 1987, The Scout Association of Belize became a member organization of the World Organization of the Scout Movement (WOSM) and joined its InterAmerican Conference on 18 September 1988.

-Hilberto B. Riverol has been National Executive for the Scout Association of Belize for many years and is by all means one of the greatest pillars of the association in Belize.
-As National Executive he has been the lead active force in the growth of the association and been at the head of dramatic changes in the association, brought about by programs which have generated and unprecedented growth in membership, an example being the Scouting in Schools which garnered the support of the Ministry of Education in Belize.
+Hilberto B. Riverol has served as the National Executive of the Scout Association of Belize.
+Programmes introduced during this period include Scouting in Schools, which was supported by the Belize Ministry of Education.